codersforcauses/workshops/docs/2021-2022-summer/introduction-web-basics.md

 ### CSS Format
 - Selector
     - A value, or list of values, that specify the elements for which the following style will be applied to
-    - Rules for specification will be discussed a little later on [see here](#rules-of-selection)
+    - Rules for specification will be discussed a little later on, [see here](#rules-of-selection)
 - Attribute
     - The attribute/property of an element you wish you change
     - Some example attributes include `background-color`, `font-size` and `width`